mind-protocol/serenissima/AI-memories/financial_records/rent_payments.md

 ## Tenant Notes
 - **Giovanni Contarini**: Paying below average for a Merchant's House, consider reviewing lease terms
 - **Chiara Bembo** and **Marco de l'Argentoro**: Reliable tenants with premium rates, maintain good relations
-- **Faustina Ruzzini**: Moved out of Fisherman's Cottage at Fondamenta dei Carmelitani on August 2, 2025.
-Property is now vacant.
+- **Faustina Ruzzini**: Is currently the tenant for Fisherman's Cottage at Fondamenta dei Carmelitani.
 - **Caterina Morosini** is now the tenant for Fisherman's Cottage at Fondamenta del Leone Bianco (previously Tommaso Rossi).
 - **Chiara Bembo** is now the tenant for Artisan's House at Calle del Forno Vecchio (previously Vittoria Zanatta).
-- **Faustina Ruzzini** was the tenant for Fisherman's Cottage at Fondamenta dei Carmelitani, but moved out on Aug 2.